skfarhad/stocksurferbd/README.md

 ## Description
-This is a Python library based on *beautifulsoup4*, *pandas* & *mplfinance* to download price data and fundamental data of companies from
+This is a Python library based on *beautifulsoup4*, *pandas* & *mplfinance*.
+<br> You may use it to download price history and fundamental information of companies from
 Dhaka Stock Exchange.
-<br/>This can assist you to create further analyses
+<br>This can assist you to create further analyses
 based on fundamental and price history data.
-<br/>Also create Candlestick charts to analyse price history of stocks using a simple wrapper for mplfinance.
+<br>Also create Candlestick charts to analyse the price history of stocks using
+this easy-to-use wrapper for mplfinance.
 ## Installation
 ```
 pip install stocksurferbd